PrioritySoftware/PrioritySoftware.github.io/_general/Webhooks.md

 2. Add a new rule for the status used for en route goods.
 3. Under **Do the Following:**, select **Webhook**.
 4. Choose the webhook to fire from the adjacent choose list.
 This list is populated based on the webhooks defined in the **Webhook Definitions** form.
 5. Optional: In the message body, you can specify fields to include in the webhook payload.
-These will delivered in a JSON key:value format.
+These will be delivered in a JSON key:value format.
 For example:
     ```json
     {
       "DOCUMENTS_P": {